open-telemetry/opentelemetry-specification/specification/api-metrics.md

 offering dedicated metric instruments for every distinct metric application and combining use-cases, generalizing semantics to reduce the API surface area.
-We could have define more than or fewer than three kinds of instrument; we have three because we these seem like enough.
-Where a uncommon use-cases call for non-standard implementation (e.g., a Measure instrument configured to with last-value aggregation), we accept that users will be required to provide additional configuration for how to view certain metric data.
+We could have define more than or fewer than three kinds of instrument; we have three because these seem like enough.
+Where uncommon use-cases call for a non-standard implementation configuration (e.g., a Measure instrument configured with last-value aggregation), we accept that users will be required to provide additional input on how to view certain metric data.

 ### Optional semantic restrictions

-It is common to apply restrictions on the input range of metric values passed to inputs `Add()`, `Record()`, and `Observe()`.
-As

-@@@ HERE note that it's semantics, not required enforcement.

-Generally, there is a question of whether the instrument can be used to compute a rate, because that is usually a desirable analysis.
-Each metric instrument offers an optional declaration, specifying restrictions on values input to the metric.
-For example, Measures are declared as non-negative by default, appropriate for reporting sizes and durations; a Measure option is provided to record positive or negative values, but it does not change the kind of instrument or the method name used, as the semantics are unchanged.

-@@@ Optional special case for timer instrument: SHOULD
+The instruments support optional declarations that indicate restrictions on the valid range of inputs.
+There are two options, one to indicate whether the value is signed or not, the other to indicate monotonicity.
+These options are meant to be used as a signal to the observability system, since they impact the way these data are exposed to users.

+In both cases, the optional restriction does not change the semantics of the instrument.
+The options are independent, both can be meaningfully set on any instrument kind.

+The specification describes enforcement of these options as "best effort", not required.
+Users are expected to honor their own declarations when using instruments, and the SDK is expected to perform checking of these options only when it can be done inexpensively.

+#### Absolute vs. Non-Absolute

+Absolute refers to whether an instrument accepts negative values.
+Absolute instruments can be described as accepting non-negative inputs, whereas non-absolute instruments can be described as accepting signed inputs.

+When an instrument is absolute (i.e., accepts non-negative updates), we know that the sum can be used to express a rate automatically.
+This is true for all kinds of instrument.

+When exporting measure values as a histogram, for example, knowing the instrument is absolute facilitates the use of logarithmic buckets (which are difficult to use when the input range spans zero).

+Absolute behavior is the default for all instrument kinds.
+The Non-Absolute option is supported for all instrument kinds.

+Because this is a simple property for the SDK to test, the specification recommends that SDKs SHOULD reject metric events for absolute instruments when negative values are used, and instead issue a warning to the user.

+#### Monotonic vs. Non-Monotonic

+Monotonic refers to whether an instrument only accepts values that are greater than or equal to the previously recorded value.
+Non-monotonic instruments are those which accept any change in the value, positive or negative.

+Absolute-valued counters are naturally monotonic, so that Absolute and Monotonic have the same interpretation for Counter instruments.

+Measure and Observer instruments may be declared as monotonic, however since this property is expensive to test, the specification recommends that SDKs SHOULD implement monotonicity checking only when computing a last-value aggregation.
+The SDK SHOULD only perform this test against the last known value when it holds the necessary information, it should not go out of its way to save data simply to perform monotonicity testing.

+### Option: Dedicated Measure for timer values

+As a language-optional feature, the API may support a dedicated instrument for reporting timing measurements.
+This kind of instrument, with recommended name `TimingMeasure` (and `BoundTimingMeasure`), is semantically equivalent to a Measure instrument, and like the Measure instrument supports a `Record()` function, but the input value to this instrument is in the language's conventional data type for timing measurements.

+For example, in Go the API will accept a `time.Duration`, and in C++ the API will accept a `std::chrono::duration`.
+These advantage of using these instruments is that they use the correct units automatically, avoiding the potential for confusion over timing metrics.

 ## Metric instrument selection

 @@@ HERE add many more examples.